CRIPAC-DIG/tgm-dlm/README.md

 ### Evaluation
 you can evaluate all metrics except for Text2Mol by runnning `ev.py`.
 For Text2Mol please go to [MolT5](https://github.com/blender-nlp/MolT5) for more details.

+## About Checkpoints
+Several friends have already contacted me through this repo and reproduced the results.
+Although this repo hasn't provided the checkpoint of the complete training run yet, @JokerQianwei generously provided his trained phase 1 checkpoint at https://github.com/CRIPAC-DIG/tgm-dlm/issues/1#issuecomment-2996169452.
+This checkpoint was trained for 120,000 steps.
+Although it's fewer than the planned training steps (200,000), it has already provided good results for reference.

 ## Requirements

 - python3